mit-rss/visual_servoing/README.md

 **Simulation** (after launching `parking_sim.launch`):
 ![](media/sim_graph.png)
-- When you use the PublishPoint tool in RViz, its global location is published to `/clicked_point`.
+- When you use the PublishPoint tool in RViz, a global location is published to `/clicked_point`.
 - The `/cone_sim_marker` node converts `/clicked_point` to the robot frame and publishes it to `/relative_cone`.
 - The `/parking_controller` node converts the cone location `/relative_cone` into an appropriate drive command.
 - _Simulated parking only requires completion of module 4 (control)_